helmedeiros/bre-go/docs/architecture/decisions/0035-indexed-negation-and-value-expression-syntax.md

 ### 3. What's the value-expression grammar?

-Inspired by the parity target's CSV format, the grammar recognizes a small set of patterns inside a single string:
+The grammar recognizes a small set of patterns inside a single string, mirroring conventions common in decision-table CSV
+formats:

 ```
 value-expr := plain-value